codihuston/ustrending/docs/development.md

    > [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) setup
    > with `kubectl` should suffice as well.
 Ultimately, `kubectl` needs to be
    > functioning and communicating with a Node or Cluster
+1. Create a Docker account sign into Docker Desktop
 1. If you have multiple Kubernetes contexts, you will want to ensure you are using Docker Desktop's.